ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/deployment/scale-deployment.md

+---
+description: Explore how to scale a Kubernetes deployment with our practical guide.
+Learn to efficiently adjust the size of your application deployments.
+---

 # Scale a Kubernetes Deployment

 You can use `kubectl scale` command to scale a Kubernetes `Deployment` to a desired value.